monachgrievings/monachgrievings/README.md

 I DO NOT FRIEND OR FOLLOW PEOPLE UNDER 16.PLEASE INFORM ME OF YOUR AGE BEFORE
 <br> all socials are 16+, mainly used for ponytown!, best viewed in desktop
 <br> also DO NOT copy any of my skins or post them on pintrest, no you don't have my permission.
-<br> pfp art credit goes to https://x.com/kittymeowdania, lord x model belongs to outcome memories.
+<br> pfp art credit goes to https://x.com/skyt903, lordX model belongs to outcome memories.
 <br> links that aren't in this specific bio are for awareness purpose, advice at your own risk.
 <p align="center">
 <img src=https://files.catbox.moe/3wyu59.png